soxueren/atsd/integration/spss/README.md

 ## Introduction to IBM SPSS calculations.
 Data Aggregation.

 IBM SPSS is one of the most popular applications package for data mining and statistics researches.
 In fact, SPSS library includes engines for various scientific spheres from simple predictions to complex text mining.
-Furthermore, SPSS has Modeler application where researchers can build diagrams for performance all processes from import datasets to analysis charts and summary tables.
+Furthermore, SPSS has Modeler toolkit where researchers can build diagrams for performance all processes from import datasets to analysis charts and estimation tables.

 In this documentation we consider main tools of IBM SPSS Statistics.